Alina Mnatsakanian: Switzerland

-In her installations and performances the media follows the concepts.
-Thus in 2012 she creates a site specific installation in Armenia, the Our cyclopean walls, which was a community building work that resulted in the cleaning of a village—where exist historical cyclopean walls—and creating a wall with plastic bottles, pieces of metal, paper and glass found during the cleaning process.
+In her installations and performances, the media follows the concepts.
+Thus in 2012, she created a site-specific installation in Armenia, Our cyclopean walls, which was a community building work that resulted in the cleaning of a village—where exist historical cyclopean walls—and creating a wall with plastic bottles, pieces of metal, paper, and glass found during the cleaning process.

-In 2014 Mnatsakanian curated a show at the Museum of modern art, Yerevan, Armenia with Edmond Habetian from France and Catherine Aeschlimann, Geneviève Petermann, Josette Taramarcaz and Pier Giorgio de Pinto from Switzerland.
-The project was called “Come Closer” and the aim of it was to connect with the local public through interactive artworks and various events.
+In 2014 Mnatsakanian curated a show at the Museum of modern art, Yerevan, Armenia, with Edmond Habetian from France and Catherine Aeschlimann, Geneviève Petermann, Josette Taramarcaz and Pier Giorgio de Pinto from Switzerland.
+The project was called “Come Closer” and aimed to connect with the local public through interactive artworks and various events.
 Mnatsakanian created an interactive installation called Message in a bottle for this exhibition.

 2015 was the centennial of the Armenian genocide.
 Mnatsakanian created a projectable version of the 1 person died, that she called One person died, ephemeral monument.
 The idea was to project the work in as many places as possible in Switzerland and elsewhere.
 Technically the work is a software that repeats the phrase “one person died” in different sizes and shades of grey.
-A counter in red tallies the repetition and when is reaches 1.5 million, it restarts.
+A counter in red tallies the repetition and restarts when it reaches 1.5 million.
 In 2017 Mnatsakanian documented this project as well as her other works related to the Genocide in a double book which was published in 2018.
-One of the books is a 3rd version of the 1 person died, this time printed in 100 limited edition copies.
-The accompanying book is written by five writers, in five different languages and all translated in English.
+One of the books is a 3rd version of the 1 person died, printed in 100 limited edition copies.
+The accompanying book is written by five writers in five different languages, all translated into English.
 The writers are Mario Casanova, Ramela Grigorian Abbamontian, Alice Henkes, Suren Manukyan and Karine Tissot.

 In 2016 Mnatsakanian started a series of collaborations with musicians.
 The result of these collaborations was a series of animated and digital paintings.
-An animated painting is a painting that evolves gradually over the duration of the music, where the viewer can see many mutations of the work.
-She collaborated with Karine Vartanian, pianist, with Serj Tankian of the System of a down and in 2019 with Barbara Minder, flutist.
+An animated painting is a painting that evolves gradually throughout the music, where the viewer can see many mutations of the work.
+She collaborated with Karine Vartanian, pianist, with Serj Tankian of the System of a down and in 2019 with Barbara Minder, the flutist.

-Since 2016, drawing became Mnatsakanian's favorite media.
+Since 2016, drawing has become Mnatsakanian's favorite medium.
 Drawings are the continuation of the Marks, but in black ink usually and without layers.
 In 2018 the drawings and paintings evolved in three dimensions.
 Mnatsakanian created three-dimensional drawings using laser-cut wood.